pandoc-ext/fonts-and-alignment/README.md

       - fonts-and-alignment.lua
     ```

-    or specify it as an option on the command line:
+    or specify it as an option on the command line with:

+    ```bash
+    --lua-filter fonts-and-alignment.lua
+    ```

+1. To generate the PDF document you may execute the following command:

     ```bash
     pandoc --from markdown --to latex --lua-filter fonts-and-alignment.lua \